 All academies in the Harmony Trust must inform their Local Authority of any pupil who is going to be deleted from the admission register in year or at a non-standard transition point.

-This is led by the Principal or Head of Academy and is delegated to individual academy attendance leads.
+This is led by the Principal and is delegated to individual academy attendance leads.